Please ensure Javascript is enabled for purposes of website accessibility

 Reduced bone density can lead to fragile bones and higher fracture risk in the senior years.

-• Symptoms: Often asymptomatic until fractures occur, back pain, and loss of height.
+• Symptoms: Often asymptomatic until fractures occur.
+Other indicators include back pain and loss of height

 Brain Conditions and Memory Loss